 The Kalish Method: Healing the Body, Mapping the Mind by Dr. Daniel Kalish came out last month.
 I have not read it yet.

 I have experimented with higher doses than 500 mg L-Tyrosine, but have not noticed any additional benefit.
 In fact, it seems I am more likely to get a headache.
 Some quick searching shows this is a common side effect.
-If you are taking these amino acids to improve mood, I highly encourage listening to the podcast interview.
+If you are taking these amino acids to improve your mood, I highly encourage listening to the podcast interview.
 The YouTube presentation is fine, but it is more technical and geared toward practitioners.

 UPDATE May 2013: I no longer take 5-HTP.
-For an explanation why see Thinking About Supplements 2013.
+For an explanation of why see Thinking About Supplements 2013.